AmadeusITGroup/HttpSessionReplacer/docs/Usage.md

 # on Windows: $JBOSS_HOME\bin\standalone.ps1 -mp $JBOSS_HOME\modules;$SESSION_PATH\modules
 ```

+### URL session propagation

+URL session propagation is _not_ supported in JBoss 6.x.
+It works in versions 7.x and in all Wildfly verions.

 ### Session replacement configuration in Wildfly/JBoss configuration file

 TODO explain configuration using system properties in standalone.xml